afewell-hh/docs/docs/getting-started/download.md

 docker login ghcr.io --username provided_user_name --password provided_token_string
 ```

+## Previewing Documentation Locally

+If you want to preview the Hedgehog documentation site on your local machine, see the [How-to Guide: Preview Documentation Locally](../how-to/preview-docs-locally.md) for a step-by-step checklist of prerequisites (Docker, just, GHCR credentials) and instructions.

 ## Downloading hhfab

 Currently `hhfab` is supported on Linux x86/arm64 (continuously tested on Ubuntu 24.04) and MacOS x86/arm64 (latest